creepersguitar/CI-project4/README.md

 This section talks about the future features and features i have not had a chance to implement.
 ### Future features
 Some of the potential future features i would like to include:
- - ability to cancel reservations
+ - Ability to cancel reservations
- - ability to add extra information i.e. allergies, dietry requirements etc.
+ - Ability to add extra information i.e. allergies, dietry requirements etc.
- - ability to see the menu of bite bait
+ - Ability to see the menu of bite bait
+ - Ability to edit the booking (change amount of guests or time)
+ - Ability to delete their account
 ### unadded features
 Some of the unadded features i have not had enough time to implement:
 - Styling for login
 - Styling for logout
 - Styling for signup
+- Confirmation popup for when user made a booking
 ## Installation
 - This section details the basic views of how to install the different parts of the application such as django, gunicorn and the PostgresSQL database.
 ### Install Django